Asynchronous One-Level and Two-Level Domain Decomposition Solvers

 We compare synchronous and asynchronous one-level RAS in a strong scaling experiment, where we fix the global problem size of a 2D test problem to about 261,000 unknowns, and vary the number of subdomains between 4 and 256.
-We obviously cannot expect good scaling behavior for this one level method, since the number of subdomains adversely affects the rate of convergence.
-The iteration is terminated based on the simplistic convergence criterion described in Section~\ref{sec:conv-detection}.
-All experiments were performed on the Haswell partition of Cori.
-In Figure~\ref{fig:strongScaling1level} we display solve time, final residual norm and approximate rate of convergence.
-It can be observed that the synchronous method is faster for smaller numbers of subdomains, yet comparatively slower for larger core counts.
+We cannot expect good scaling behavior for this one level method, since increasing the number of subdomains adversely affects the rate of convergence.
+The iteration is terminated based on the simplistic convergence criterion described in \Cref{sec:conv-detection}.
+In \Cref{fig:strongScaling1level} we show solve time, final residual norm and approximate rate of convergence.
+It can be observed that the synchronous method is faster for smaller numbers of subdomains, yet comparatively slower for larger number of subdomains.
 The crossover point between the two regimes appears to be at 64 subdomains.

-An important question is whether the asynchronous method happens to converge because every subdomain performs the same number of local iterations, and hence the asynchronous method just mirrors the synchronous one, with merely the communication method exchanged.
-The histogram in Figure~\ref{fig:iterationHistogram} shows that this is not the case.
+An important question is whether the asynchronous method happens to converge because every subdomain performs the same number of local iterations, and hence the asynchronous method just mirrors the synchronous one, merely with a different communication method.
+The histogram in \Cref{fig:iterationHistogram} shows that this is not the case.
 The number of local iterations varies significantly.
 The slowest subdomain performs barely more than 11,000 iterations, whereas the fastest one almost reaches 16,000.
-The problem was load balanced by the number of degrees of freedoms, thus the local solves are also approximately balanced but the communication is likely slightly imbalanced.
+The problem was load balanced by the number of degrees of freedom in each subdomain, thus the local solves are also approximately balanced but the communication is likely slightly imbalanced.
 This means that in this scenario, system and network noise are the main contributions to the observed variations in local iteration counts.
 For comparison, when only 4 subdomains were used, the local iteration counts were 1497, 1500, 1504 and 1527.

 The advantage of asynchronous RAS becomes even clearer when the experiment is repeated under load imbalance.
 We create an artificial load imbalance by choosing one of the subdomains to be 50\% larger than the rest.
-In Figure~\ref{fig:strongScaling1levelImbalance} it is observed that the asynchronous method outperforms the synchronous one in all but the 4 subdomain case.
+In \Cref{fig:strongScaling1levelImbalance} it is observed that the asynchronous method outperforms the synchronous one in all but the 4 subdomain case.